While you’re here, listen to our podcast on leadership with Bob Pickard.

 Kristen Ruby is CEO of Ruby Media Group.
 RMG is an award-winning social media marketing agency that helps medical practices leverage the power of content marketing to increase exposure.

 Kris looks at how CEOs and executives should be using social media.
-She explains how they can handle difficult interactions on social media, and how they can work with marketing teams to enhance the impact of social media campaigns.
+She explains how they can handle difficult interactions on social media.
+CEOs can also work with marketing teams to enhance the impact of social media campaigns.

 We’re in an age where businesses have been dealing with criticisms and complaints on social media for a while.
 But today a new force is present – that of President Trump and some other public figures – who use social media to attack companies and individuals.

 The situation is made worse by the number of supporters these figures have, who then jump on board and add their own vitriol.
 How should businesses prepare for this new and uncertain environment?

 This is a really challenging question.
 I don’t think that one can ever be truly prepared for the amount of hate that can come from these politically charged tweets.
 As a CEO, you are sort of stuck in the middle of it regardless of which way you look at it.

 For example, if the President tweets something great about your company, you are still guilty by association with all of the people who dislike the President and then will dislike you.
 If he tweets something bad about your company, you will also be hated and receive the same negative tweets.

 I really believe we are in unprecedented territory when it comes to this.
 If you publicly acknowledge the tweet or retweet it, then you are seen as endorsing the tweet, which can also anger people if they are from a different political party.

 There is really no way to win when it comes to this scenario, unless of course you are open politically and that is part of your corporate culture.
 The worst thing you can do in a situation like this is try to respond to every single hateful tweet you receive.
 That will only make it worse and fuel the fire.
 Disengage.